atlassistant/pytlas/docs/core_components/index.rst

 Core components
 ===============

 In order to develop for pytlas, you should understand how core components fit together to make it understand and call your handlers.
-If you only want to develop your own skills, you can omit this section and directly go to :ref:`skills`.
+If you only want to develop your own skills, you can omit this section and go to :ref:`skills`.

 The general command flow looks like this: